microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 Researchers from outside organizations cannot have direct access to healthcare or payor organizations' Azure tennants.
 You will need to find a way to securely transfer the anonymized datasets to these external groups.

 **Task:**
-Review the [Create SAS Tokens](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) documentation and then set up a Shared Access Signature (SAS) token to allow a research team to access the anonymized datasets that you exported.
+Review the [Create SAS Tokens](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) documentation for setting up a Shared Access Signature (SAS) token.
+Then, generate an SAS token to allow a research team to access the anonymized datasets that you exported.